 3. Tzu Chi Free Clinic

 Address: 90 Redhill Cl, Singapore 150090

 The Tzu Chi Free Clinic is well equipped with medical, dental, health screening, minor surgery, and X-ray facilities.
 Healthcare professionals work on a voluntary basis to provide free medical and dental services to the public.

 The clinic also organises health talks periodically to encourage a healthier lifestyle.
-This service is mainly catered towards the elderly and low-income families, as per their eligibility conditions.
+This service is mainly catered towards the elderly and low-income families.

 4. Health Promotion Board/Polyclinics

 This one's for the parents.
 All primary and secondary school children (7 - 18 years old) can get their health screening, immunisations and dental treatment done for FREE in school eg. scaling and polishing, fillings, extractions and root canal treatment.

 With root canal treatments usually costing more than $500, that's a no-brainer.

 Kids can also get certain free vaccinations in polyclinics eg. 5-in-1 and Hep B vaccinations.